Joan Ganz Cooney: Later years

-Cooney remained the chairman and chief executive officer of the CTW until 1990 when she stepped down and was replaced by David Britt, whom Cooney called her "right-hand for many years".
+Cooney remained the chairwoman and chief executive officer of the CTW until 1990 when she stepped down and was replaced by David Britt, whom Cooney called her "right-hand for many years".
 Britt had worked for her at the CTW since 1975 and had been its president and chief operating officer since 1988.
 At that time, she became chairman of the CTW's executive board, which oversaw its businesses and licensing, and became more involved in the organization's creative side.

 Cooney served on several committees and corporate boards, including the Mayo Foundation, Chase Manhattan Bank, Johnson & Johnson, and Metropolitan Life Insurance.
 Cooney recognized that she was invited to serve on these boards because she was a woman and because companies were trying to be more inclusive.
 She also did some public speaking on the behalf of the CTW and returning to her roots, worked on documentaries.
 She credited her involvement with the boards with teaching her how to run an organization and about the business world.
-In 2007, Sesame Workshop founded The Joan Ganz Cooney Center, an independent, non-profit organization which studies how to improve children's literacy by using and developing digital technologies "grounded in detailed educational curriculum", just as was done during the development of Sesame Street.
+In 2007, Sesame Workshop founded The Joan Ganz Cooney Center, an independent, non-profit organization which studies how to improve children's literacy by using and developing digital technologies "grounded in detailed educational curriculum," just as was done during the development of Sesame Street.
 In 2014, Public Prep launched a full day pre-kindergarten program for low-income four-year-olds living in South Bronx NYC Housing Authority projects, called the Joan Ganz Cooney Early Learning Program.